mrismanaziz/Reforestation/README.md

-## Did you hear about the cheese factory that exploded in France?
-There was nothing left but de Brie.
+## What do you call your friend who stands in a hole?
+Phil.